 2022 - Shrimad Vijay Vallabh Suri | Commemorative Coin

-The 6th commemorative coin for the year 2022 was released on occasion of 150th Birth Anniversary of Yugvir Jainacharya Shrimad Vijay Vallabh Suri.
+The 6th commemorative coin of 2022 was released to mark the 150th Birth Anniversary of Yugvir Jainacharya Shrimad Vijay Vallabh Suri.

 Release Function: